 Sarah N. Sells

-I am an applied ecologist with expertise in animal behavior, spatial ecology, and decision analysis.
-My research aims to ask and answer questions that advance understanding of the natural world and address pressing management challenges.
+I am a basic and applied ecologist with expertise in animal behavior, spatial ecology, quantitative analyses, agency collaboration, and decision analysis.
+My research aims to ask and answer questions that advance understanding of the natural world and address pressing conservation challenges.
 To this end, I collaborate closely with resource managers to produce research that addresses conservation needs.

 I have always been passionate about the natural world.
 The moment I learned I could earn a B.S. in Fisheries and Wildlife Science, I declared my major and never looked back.
 I have been lucky to work with numerous researchers on exciting projects that have taken me from alpine meadows of Olympic National Park, to canyon country of the Southwest, and to cloud forests of Central America.
 I am thrilled to have had the opportunity to advance conservation for my M.S., Ph.D. and postdoctoral appointments.